rachlu/pb_robot/README.md

 ## Installation

-The first thing is to install the primary two python dependencies:
+The first thing is to install a few python dependencies:
 ```
-$ pip install numpy pybullet
+$ pip install numpy pybullet recordclass networkx
 ```

 Given that, we now setup a catkin workspace.
 While there are not known dependencies, these instructions were writen from Ubuntu 16.04 and ROS Kinetic.
 For this installation we will assume ROS is already installed.
 To create a catkin workspace (named `my-workspace` below):